ianhellstrom/rtfd/source/sql/indexes.rst

 The reason is that the secondary index cannot have pointers to rows in the table because that would require the data to stay where it is.
 Forever.
 Because the data is organized by the primary index in an index-organized table, it can move around whenever data in modified.
-Secondary indexes store logical instead of physical rowIDs; `logical rowIDs`_ contain physical guesses, which identify the block of the row at the time when the secondary index was created or rebuilt.
+Secondary indexes store logical instead of physical rowIDs; `logical rowIDs`_ (``UROWID``) contain physical guesses, which identify the block of the row at the time when the secondary index was created or rebuilt.
 Standard heap tables are generally best for tables that require multiple indexes.

 Index-organized tables can be beneficial to OLTP applications where fast primary-key access is essential; inserts typically take longer for index-organized tables.